 (a) Motions to Reopen.
-A motion to reopen a case shall state the purpose for reopening the case, whether assets were administered in the case, whether a deadline was established for filing proofs of claim, and whether a trustee needs to be appointed.
-Except as provided for in subsection (b), the motion shall be noted for hearing in accordance with Local Bankruptcy Rule 9013-1, with notice to the case trustee and any affected parties.
+A motion to reopen a case shall state the purpose for the reopening the case, whether assets were administered in the case, whether a deadline was established for filing proofs of claim, and whether a trustee needs to be appointed. and Except as provided for in subsection (b), the motion shall be noted for hearing in accordance with Local Bankruptcy Rule 9013-1, with notice to the case trustee and any affected parties.
+The notice shall state whether assets were administered in the case, whether a deadline was established for filing proofs of claim, and whether a trustee needs to appoint the case trustee and any affected parties.

 (b) Trustee's and Debtor's Motions to Reopen.
+A motion to reopen a case to administer assets may be brought by the United States trustee on an ex parte basis.
 The United States Trustee or the debtor may bring motions to reopen on an ex parte basis.
 An ex parte motion to reopen shall not contain a request for substantive relief other than appointment of a trustee.